Login

 Explosion Proof Lighting

-Different Ratings for Explosion-Proof Enclosure Design
+Design Ratings for Explosion-Proof Enclosures

 Conclusion

-• Hermetically sealed scroll compressors in every unit
+• Hermetically sealed scroll compressors

-• Standard totally-enclosed, fan-cooled (TEFC) motors
+• Standard totally-enclosed, fan-cooled motors

-• Electrical control panels built in our UL 508A approved electrical shop
+• UL 508A approved electrical control panels

 • CSA C/US approved explosion proof compressors

-Depend on Specific Systems®
+Trust Specific Systems®

 Want more information on junction box explosion proof?
 Feel free to contact us.